How To Amend Your Return

 special rules extending the time for filing refund claims beyond the normal three-year statute of limitations

-time for demanding an overpayment is seven years; for overpayments resulting from capital loss or net operating
+time for requesting a refund is seven years; for overpayments resulting from capital loss or net operating

 loss carrybacks, the period of time is three years from the due date of the return for the year in which the